muaazali/stat-connect/README.md

 ### Stat-Connect

-A light-weight Python based cmdline tool to get live updates of your PC's stats like temperature on a phone app.
+A light-weight Python based cmdline tool to get live updates of your PC's stats like temperature.
+A phone app to monitor these changes in real-time is under construction.

 ## Installation and Running
 - Install the latest version of Python 3